V-ampire/django-factory-boy-generator/README.md

 <a name="advanced"></a>
 ## Advanced usage

-By default, `generate_to_json` command uses DjangoJSONEncoder.
+By default, `generate_to_json` command uses custom `DjangoFileJsonEncoder` which extends `DjangoJSONEncoder` and serizlize file-objects to string of path to file.
 If you want to use another json encoder you can create your custon command extends `factory_generator.management.commands.generate_to_json.Command` and specify encoder pass keyword argument `cls` like this:
 ```
 # your_app.management.commands.create_json